burkelawlor/machine_learning_projects/README.md

-# machine_learning_projects
+# Mini Projects

-A collection of machine learning projects and mini-projects
+A collection of mini projects using data in a variety of ways